 Cancer is the leading cause of death in firefighters across the country, above heart attacks and other fire-related deaths.
 It's hit Jefferson County especially hard in the last few years.

-Chapter two: Current firefighters grapple with the 'age of cancer'
+Current firefighters grapple with the 'age of cancer':

 For firefighters, the line of duty dangers doesn’t end when the flames are out.